-- 500 grams (1.1lb.)
-Double "0" flour, or all purpose flour.
-Sifted and measured, this is 3 level cups plus 1 almost full cup
+- 500 grams (1.1 lb.)
+Double "00" flour or all-purpose flour.
+Sift twice and measure or weigh carefully— this is 3 level cups plus 1 almost full cup

 - 1 packet of yeast, or a 25 g. cube of fresh yeast